LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Chimo-Nahagi/Green Knight.md

 Member of the the [[Erehdehl]]

-Tasked with eliminiting the epidemic threat that is [[Suimin Mahi - The Nightmare Plague]]
+Tasked with eliminiting the epidemic threat that is [[Suimin Mahi]]